Remortgage

 Frequently asked questions

-Choose the Right Deal: Tailor your choice based on your needs – fixed terms, future moves, and stability of repayments.
+Choose the right deal: Tailor your choice based on your needs – such as fixed terms, future moves, and stability of repayments.

-Secure Mortgage Offer: Upon approval, receive a formal mortgage offer.
+Secure mortgage offer: Upon approval, you’ll receive a formal mortgage offer.
 If switching lenders, your solicitor will handle the final paperwork.

-Completion: Experience the final transition of property charges and Direct Debit payments to the new lender.
+Completion: The final transition of property charges and direct debit payments to the new lender.
 Additional fund requests, if any, will follow shortly.

 If your mortgage debt is below a certain threshold, around £50,000, switching lenders might not be cost-effective due to potentially high fees.
 Some lenders won’t even entertain mortgages below £25,000.

-The length of time for the remortgage to complete is typically quicker than if you were to buy a new home.
+The length of time for it takes to remortgage is typically quicker than if you were to buy a new home.
 After all, you are staying in the home and moving from one lender to another.

-If you have remortgaged with plenty of time to spare, the acting solicitor will arrange for your mortgage to complete on a specific date.
-This usually falls on the day that your existing introductory deal comes to an end with your current lender.
+If you’ve remortgaged with plenty of time to spare, the acting solicitor will arrange for your mortgage to complete on a specific date.
+This usually falls on the day that your existing deal comes to an end with your current lender.

-This process can be repeated each time until you have repaid your mortgage in full.
+This process can be repeated until you have repaid your mortgage in full.

-Speak to your adviser about these costs that you may incur along the way.
+For tailored guidance, speak to a remortgaging broker about any costs that you may incur along the way.

-In short, no you won’t.
-If you’re just borrowing more on your existing deal with your existing lender then there is no need for any legal changes, which means no legal services are required.
+In short, no you don’t need a solicitor to remortgage.
+If you’re just borrowing more on your existing deal with your existing lender then there is no need for any legal changes, meaning no legal services are required.

 Most lenders will also include free legals in their remortgage deals which means their chosen conveyancing form will cover all the legal requirements.

-If you’re looking to add a partner when you remortgage, you’ll need to get a solicitor as you are changing the ownership of the property.
-This is also known as a ‘transfer of equity’.
-You will need solicitors to amend the deeds for you and help draw up paperwork specifying how you will own the property.
-You can get quotes from conveyancing solicitors that will do this for you here.
+If you’re looking to add a partner when you remortgage, you’ll need to get a solicitor to change the ownership of the property, a process known as a ‘transfer of equity’.
+The solicitor will amend the deeds and draw up paperwork specifying how the property will be owned.

-You can remortgage at any time, but it only really makes sense to do so when it works to your advantage.
+Yes, you can remortgage at any time.
+However, it only really makes sense to do so when it works to your advantage.

 While most people remortgage when they reach the end of a mortgage deal, it could be advantageous to remortgage earlier if you could secure a lower interest rate or if you’ve built up a certain amount of equity in your home.